andypiper/emf-duckfacts-tildagon/README.md

 Wants to be on wifi to grab facts.

- - TODO: detect orientation
 - TODO: make it look nicer
- - TODO: add true/false options
+  - icons
 - TODO: add scroll / back / more facts
 - TODO: make it QUACK